 Carbon fiber manufacturers use a variety of organic or petroleum polymers such as polyacrylonitrile (PAN), rayon, or petroleum pitch as a precursor material.
 They employ a variety of chemical and mechanical processes to align the polymer and to isolate the carbon by driving off non-carbon atoms.
-Once refined, collected and processed into filaments, the carbon fiber is ready for incorporation into a composite material.
+Once refined, collected and processed into filaments, the carbon fibers are ready for incorporation into a composite material.

 From armaments to architecture.

-Carbon fiber plays a large role in Advanced Composites Inc. manufacturing processes.
+Carbon plays a large role in Advanced Composites Inc. manufacturing processes.

 Advanced Composites Inc. incorporates carbon fiber into many filament winding, compression molding and lay-up processes.
 Carbon’s incredible modulus and low weight make it the ideal composite material.